Seagate/cortx/doc/ProvisionReleaseBuild.md

 You will need to complete this [guide](https://github.com/Seagate/cortx/blob/main/doc/Release_Build_Creation.rst) before moving onto the steps below.

+# Before You Start
+### Checklist:
+- Single-Node VM Deployment:
+ -  [x]  Please create VM(s) with at least 1 CPUs and 4GB of RAM.
+ -  [x]  For single-node VM deployment, ensure the VM is created with 2+ attached disks.
+ -  [x]  Do you see the devices on execution of this command: lsblk ?
+ -  [x]  Do the systems on your setup have valid hostnames, are the hostnames accessible: ping <hostname>?
+ -  [x]  Do you have IPs' assigned to all NICs ensxx, ensxx and ensxx?
+ -  [x]  Identify primary node and run below commands on primary node

+**NOTE**: For single-node VM, the VM node itself is treated as primary node.

 ### Pre-requisite

 - Change Hostname by running,